-If you’re using the calendar to progress clients, it’s time to think about digging deeper into the how and why of progressions.
+If you’re a physical trainer, and you are using the calendar to progress clients, it’s time to think about digging deeper into the how and why of progressions.
 Understanding the phases of learning and the neural continuum can help you make better-informed decisions, which can help clients progress safely and effectively (and have fun).

 Clients must eventually progress.
 Progressing is how we prevent plateaus and continue working toward goals.
 It is common for personal trainers and general fitness enthusiasts to put a simple time frame on all progressions.
 For example, someone may work on strength training or conditioning for 4-6 weeks and then move on to something else.

 Significant research has gone into this practice, and certain standards have been established.
 For example, Harre (1982) and Stone et al. (2007) suggested that it takes 4 weeks, on average, to develop stabilization.
 They also found that it takes 6 weeks, on average, to develop a base necessary for competitive performance and 6 weeks to elevate sports-specific fitness and skills.
 NASM suggests that each phase of the Optimum Performance Training™ (OPT™) model be progressed after 4-6 weeks, which is relevant, accurate and effective.

 This blog is not intended to debate this or to try to convince you otherwise.
 But progressions happen on a deeper level within those weeks in each phase.
 Here, we will discuss the “micro-progressions” that often go overlooked throughout those weeks, and we will offer 3 questions to help you recognize when and how clients can be progressed safely and effectively.
 We’ll get to those questions at the end of the article…but first, a little background is in order to truly understand progressions.

 Progressions: Where It Began and How It Works